Bachelor’s Degree in Nursing (BSN)

 Other factors that can affect pay include:

-According to the U.S. Bureau of Labor Statistics (BLS), the average salary for RNs is $77,460, although this figure encompasses RNs with all levels of education—ADN, BSN, and above.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for RNs is $77,600, although this figure encompasses RNs with all levels of education—ADN, BSN, and above.

 Salaries for nursing positions that typically require a BSN include: